 Your views on the front of York Station

-The outcome of the consultation has been collated and feedback analysed, and the design proposals are being updated to reflect comments and suggestions to shape the final masterplan, and informing the planning applications.
+The consultation feedback was collated and analysed, and design proposals updated to reflect your suggestions to shape the final masterplan, and inform our planning applications.

 We received nearly 1,500 responses to the consultation, including feedback from guided tours of the area, events, online surveys and social media.